 No. Wealth tax is a tax collected by the autonomous communities.
-At present there are different general exempt amounts in a number of communities.
-In addition, the Madrid autonomous community has a 100% quote relief, therefore exempting Madrid taxpayers from wealth tax.
+At present there are different general exempt amounts and different scales in a number of communities.
+In addition, the Madrid autonomous community has a 100% quote relief, therefore exempting their taxpayers from wealth tax.

-However, given that the reintroduction of wealth tax has only taken place recently, amendments in the regional laws are to be expected, so we recommend checking the position on a regular basis.
+However, amendments in the regional laws are to be expected, so we recommend checking the position on a regular basis.